-- April – Book a ticket on the bus to Lake O’Hara the second reservations open – the spots usually all disappear immediately.
-(Note: this sytem may be changing in 2020).
+- February – Enter the lottery to snag a ticket on the bus to Lake O’Hara.
 We’d recommend reserving the 8:30AM bus if it’s available.

 - 8:00AM – Arrive at the Lake O’Hara parking lot and check in for the 8:30AM bus departure [1 hour drive from Banff].

 - 9:00AM – Hike the trails at Lake O’Hara.
 Consider the Opabin Loop [4.1 miles, 1125 ft elevation change] in the early season, or extend your trip to Lake Oesa and some of the alpine routes once the snow is clear [5+ miles].

 - 1:30PM – Come back to the Le Relais day shelter and enjoy a seat by the wood stove and a warm cup of tea while you wait for your return bus.

 - 2:30PM – Take the bus back to the Lake O’Hara parking lot.